wakjoko/simple-user-app/README.md

 [Explore the App](https://spotless-top-hat-moth.cyclic.app)

-This is a simple app where users can sign up and sign in from a landing page into a simple dashboard.
-The landing page can be blank with only two separate links to “Sign Up” and “Sign In”.
-The simple dashboard can only be accessed after the user signs up or signs in.
+An app where anyone can sign up or sign in via Google or Facebook then gets a simple user stats dashboard.

-Api docs is available [here](https://spotless-top-hat-moth.cyclic.app/docs)
+Api docs is available [here](https://spotless-top-hat-moth.cyclic.app/docs).

+It's protected with simple auth to prevent unwanted access.

+Username: user
+\
+Password: pass

 <p align="right">(<a href="#readme-top">back to top</a>)</p>